Labotsibeni Mdluli

-Labotsibeni Mdluli, also known as Gwamile (c.
-1859 – 15 December 1925), was the Queen Mother and Queen Regent of Swaziland.
+Labotsibeni Mdluli (c.
+1859 – 15 December 1925), also known as Gwamile, was the queen mother and queen regent of Swaziland and the wife of King Mbandzeni.

 Early life

 She was born at Luhlekweni in northern Swaziland around 1859, the daughter of Matsanjana Mdluli.
 At the time of her birth, her father was away fighting the people of Tsibeni in what became the Barberton district of the Transvaal — hence her name.
+This conflict, in which her father was embroiled at the time of her birth, was part of King Mswati II’s ongoing efforts to solidify his rule and consolidate the boundaries of his kingdom.
+Notably, the Mdluli clan, to which she belonged, was among the high-ranking members of the Swati aristocracy.
+This distinguished lineage would later become significant in determining the succession to the throne when one of her sons emerged victorious.